 A thorough treatment of each training method is beyond the scope of this this article.
-Suffice-it-to-say, training/trainers offered are - frankly - trash.
-From a well respected, long time, trainer. each method has its advantages and disadvantages, and knowledge transfer is best accomplished by a combination of delivery methods depending on the type of knowledge.
+Suffice-it-to-say, each method has its advantages and disadvantages, and knowledge transfer is best accomplished by a combination of delivery methods depending on the type of knowledge.

-Effective teachers know the content and teach from the heart with stories, not just from the screen with Power Points classroom lectures coupled with discussion.
+Transferring factual (explicit) knowledge is often accomplished through a combination of classroom lectures coupled with discussion.
 Skills are often taught through a combination of demonstrating or modeling behavior followed up with coaching.
 OJT can be essentially a combination of lecture, demonstration, and coaching as the master tells the student the needed information, demonstrates the skill, and then coaches the student as they apply their skills.
 Of course training is not the objective, knowledge, or rather the ability to apply that knowledge productively, is the objective - leading to the topic of evaluations.